connext/documentation/docs/developers/sdk/sdk-quickstart.md

 };
 ```

 > Not sure where those IDs came from?
-They refer to the [Nomad Domain IDs](../testing-against-testnet#nomad-domain-ids) which are a custom mapping of ID to specific execution environment (not always equivalent to "chain", hence we have Domain IDs).
+They refer to the Domain IDs which are a custom mapping of ID to specific execution environment (not always equivalent to "chain", hence we have Domain IDs).
+The chain id is a hashed value of the chain name.

 ### 6. Create the SDK